paladin-t/bitty/docs/documents/manual.md

 * Audio: 1 BGM channel, 4 SFX channels; supports MP3, OGG, WAV, etc.
 * Gamepad: 6 buttons for each pad (D-Pad + A/B), up to 2 players
 * Keyboard and mouse: supported

+To change the global font scaling of the application, pass a launch option such as "-X1", "-X2", "-X3", etc.

+To configure the size of the game canvas, call `Canvas.main:resize(width, height)`.

 [TOP](#reference-manual)